Varaždin: 16th-17th centuries

-16th century is also the beginning of fires being recorded; starting with a fire in Varaždin in 1558, although no details are given.
+The 16th century is also the beginning of fires being recorded; starting with a fire in Varaždin in 1558, although no details are given.

-We know more about the great fire of May 27, 1582, that had such dire effects that the Varaždin population counted time as "prior" and "after the Great fire".
+We know more about the great fire of 27 May 1582, that had such dire effects that the Varaždin population counted time as "prior" and "after the Great fire".
 The losses include the parish church, the Franciscan church and a friary (subsequently the Franciscans left Varaždin), the chapels of St. Vid, Michael and Holy Trinity, the homes of the local tollhouse clerks and customs officers.
-(Note: Following the great fire of May 27, 1582, King Rudolf helped the local tollhouse clerks and customs officers to rebuild said homes with donations of 60 Hungarian forint to each clerk.)
+(Note: Following the great fire of 27 May 1582, King Rudolf helped the local tollhouse clerks and customs officers to rebuild said homes with donations of 60 Hungarian forint to each clerk.)
 The stronghold was spared but the fire jumped the city walls and ravaged the suburbs close to the river Drava.
 The citizens asked the king for help and were granted state tax exoneration for the following six years by the Hungarian royal chamber, relieved from tax duty for one year and were assigned free serf labor.
-Austrian archduke Ernest wrote to Varaždin County officials on July 9, 1582 to provide free lumber for the citizens who had lost their homes in the fire.
+Austrian archduke Ernest wrote to Varaždin County officials on 9 July 1582 to provide free lumber for the citizens who had lost their homes in the fire.
 That fire prompted authorities, not only in Varaždin but also in other towns, to set up watch posts with guards on lookout for possible fire.

-A fire on April 29, 1586, burned down a number of buildings.
-The following year, 1587, saw two fires: one on May 10 that burned 23 homes in the Royal street, and one on December 26 that burned only one home.
+A fire on 29 April 1586, burned down a number of buildings.
+The following year, 1587, saw two fires: one on 10 May that burned 23 homes in the Royal street, and one on 26 December that burned only one home.
 At that time, Varaždin, contrary to some other towns, did not have any organized fire-fighting service.
 The next fire recorded, in 1592, brings in the town protocol the description of «pitiful and grieving town of Varaždin»; among the damages are noted that of several public buildings, including the town hall and St. Nicholas church.
 Another fire in 1599 destroyed 66 buildings in and around the street of St.Vid.
 1599 also sees the town officials take the first fire fighting measures.
 (Note: In 1599, the town authorities decided upon some fire-fighting measures: from then on, each 10 homes had to provide 1 firm, long ladder and an iron bolt ("of medium size") that two people could put up on a roof in flames; in case of fire, these were to be carried to the spot of the fire.
 Not doing so incurred a fine of 2 Rhine forint.
 (Petrić 2008, p.
 125)) This ordnance seems to have had some effect, as the next recorded fire dates from mid-17th century.

 The great fire of 1646, that destroyed more than half the town and damaged many of the remaining buildings, did not deter the town's growth, as better buildings replaced the "ugly town district".